mvolkmann/blog/src/remix.md

 This begins with only the file `_index.tsx`.
 To create additional routes, add more `.tsx` files and subdirectories in this directory.
+A route named "demo" can be defined by the file `demo.tsx` or by the directory "demo" containing the file `index.tsx`.
+The latter approach supports placing additional route-specific files in the same directory as `index.tsx`.
 Subdirectories define URL paths and support nested routes.

 To create a new page in the app,